tmakota/autodesk-aws-examples/README.md

 Each Example App might have its own config, please read/follow the instructions associatted with example.

-In this lab, you will lear how to convert Autodesk DWG file into PDF using AWS Services and Forge API.
+In this lab, you will learn how to convert Autodesk DWG file into PDF using AWS Services and Forge API.
 AWS services used are
 * Simple Storage Service (S3)
 * Identity and Access Management (IAM)